Separation and cut edge in macroscopic clusters for metric graph Gaussian free fields: Introduction

-The derivation of many aforementioned results highly rely on the isomorphism theorem, which establishes a rigorous equivalence between the GFF and the loop soup.
+The derivation of many of the aforementioned results relies crucially on the isomorphism theorem, which establishes a rigorous equivalence between the GFF and the loop soup.
 Specifically, the loop soup $\widetilde{\mathcal{L}}_{\alpha}$ of intensity $\alpha>0$ is a Poisson point process with intensity measure $\alpha\widetilde{\mu}$.
 Here $\widetilde{\mu}$ (referred to as the loop measure) is a $\sigma$-finite measure on the space of rooted loops (i.e., continuous paths on $\widetilde{\mathbb{Z}}^d$ that start and end at the same point), defined by